vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 * Responsive FAQ design
 * Group FAQs by category for easy FAQ navigation

-This FAQ plugin is great for combining with our <a href='https://wordpress.org/plugins/front-end-only-users/'>user management plugin </a> to create a member's only FAQ area.
+This FAQ frequently asked questions plugin is great for combining with our <a href='https://wordpress.org/plugins/front-end-only-users/'>user management plugin </a> to create a member's only FAQ area.

 Ultimate FAQ uses the WordPress custom post type functionality to create an FAQ post type, allowing for smart and easy FAQ integration.

 = Premium FAQ features include =

-* Choose from 15 toggle icon sets
+* Choose from 15 toggle icon sets for your frequently asked questions
 * WooCommerce FAQ tab with specific FAQs for each product on product page (<a href='https://www.youtube.com/watch?v=cH3p0fW4c5o'>YouTube Video</a>)
 * Different FAQ display styles for your frequently asked questions
 * Share FAQs on social media